jakubg1/OpenSMCE/README.md

 [![Video 2](https://img.youtube.com/vi/_bZRL3-Cn8c/0.jpg)](https://www.youtube.com/watch?v=_bZRL3-Cn8c)

 ## Documentation
-The documentation will come at some point.
 Unfortunately, there is no documentation for now.
+However, it's currently being worked on - there will be game documentation first.

 ## Notes
-This engine is on beta stage - currently, Luxor game is nearly fully supported and soon there will be first full releases.
+This engine is on beta stage - currently, Luxor game is nearly fully supported and at some point in the future there will be first full releases.

 In current shape, it is intended to play the Luxor game along with its mods.
 Next steps will add support for Luxor Amun Rising, its huge variety of mods and Zuma respectively.